JeTran Air

 SC Jetran Air SRL was a charter airline with its head office in Sector 1, Bucharest, Romania.
 Its main hub was at Henri Coandă International Airport in Bucharest.

 History

 JeTran Air as an airline was established in 2005, through a merger with the already existing company Jetran Asset Management, whose crews had been operating and maintaining MD80 Aircraft since 2003.
 In 2008, Jetran Air flew approximately 7,000 flight hours all over Europe and North Africa for various airline operators on Wet-Lease (ACMI) agreements.
-It operates scheduled passenger services to a small number of holiday destinations throughout Europe, Wet lease services to other airlines under ACMI contracts and Dry lease contracts since it has been reopened in 2019.
+It operated scheduled passenger services to a small number of holiday destinations throughout Europe, Wet lease services to other airlines under ACMI contracts and Dry lease contracts.The airline was owned by Ovidiu Tender.

-JetTrain Air since ceased operations again.

 Destinations

 Jetran Air was operating charter flights out of Henri Coandă International Airport, Oradea International Airport.

 Fleet

 The JeTran Air fleet consisted of the following registered aircraft (as of April 2019):

 As of April 2019, the average age of the JeTran Air fleet was 30.7 years.